Brunia noduliflora: Etymology

-The generic name Brunia may honor either Dr. Cornelius Brun, an apothecary and contemporary of Linnaeus, or the ship surgeon and botanical collector Dr. Alexander Brown.
+The generic name Brunia may honor either Cornelius Brun, an apothecary and contemporary of Linnaeus, or the ship surgeon and botanical collector Alexander Brown.
 The specific epithet noduliflora is derived from Latin and describes its flowering habit - "nodulus" meaning "knot" and "flos" meaning flower - thus, "knotted flowers".

 Taxonomy

 Horticulture

 B. noduliflora, being a serotinous plant, requires special treatment of its seeds to simulate post-fire conditions in order to germinate.
 Cuttings from its stems can also be propagated.
 It is best planted in well-draining fynbos gardens with acidic soil.

 Uses

 It is sometimes used in floral arrangement for its unusual seedheads and long-lasting foliage.
 It is available under the trade name "Spray Brunia".